robotology/robotology-superbuild/README.md

 Complete documentation on how to use a YCM-based superbuild is available in the [YCM documentation](http://robotology.github.io/ycm/gh-pages/git-master/manual/ycm-superbuild.7.html).

 When compiled from source, `robotology-superbuild` will download and build a number of software.
-For each project, the repository will be downloaded in the `robotology/<package_name>` subdirectory of the superbuild root.
+For each project, the repository will be downloaded in the `src/<package_name>` subdirectory of the superbuild root.
-The build directory for a given project will be instead the `robotology/<package_name>` subdirectory of the superbuild build directory.
+The build directory for a given project will be instead the `src/<package_name>` subdirectory of the superbuild build directory.
-All the software packages are installed using the `install` directory of the build as installation prefix.
+All the software packages are installed using the `install` directory of the build as installation prefix.s

-If there is any non-robotology dependency handled by the superbuild as it is not easily in the system, it will located in the `external` directory instead of the `robotology` one.

 ## Linux from source
 ### System Dependencies